 I believe stongly in using art to build self esteem among all ages and also in integrating art into regular school curriculum.

 I have done outreach into the public schools for A.R.T., Spertus Museum, Lill Street Learning Center among other institutions and have volunteered teaching art at InterAmerican Magnet School in Chicago since 1997.
-I am currently doing outreach for Art Resources in Teaching as well as Lill Street.
-I have just moved to a small town in Minnesota with my husband and children.
+I am currently teaching at the Northern Clay Center and the Northfield Arts Guild.
+In 2012 I relocated from Chicago, moving to a small town in Minnesota with my family.
+Although I am now a full time potter, devoting most of my energy to making pots and selling them at art fairs and shows,teaching is still a strong part of who I am.